Mission & Role

 - Promote the practical application of scholarship in health policy.

 The Center’s work is supported by grants and contracts from a broad array of federal and state agencies as well as health care philanthropies and private organizations.
-CHSP’s diverse funding portfolio includes the Centers for Medicare & Medicaid Services (CMS), the Agency for Healthcare Research and Quality, the National Institutes of Health (NIH), the NJ Department of Banking & Insurance, the NJ Department of Human Services, the NJ Department of Health, the Robert Wood Johnson Foundation, and The Nicholson Foundation.
+CHSP’s diverse funding portfolio includes the Agency for Healthcare Research and Quality, the Centers for Medicare & Medicaid Services, the National Institutes of Health, the NJ Department of Banking & Insurance, the NJ Department of Children and Families, the NJ Department of Health, the NJ Department of Human Services, the Robert Wood Johnson Foundation, and The Nicholson Foundation.
 The Center exclusively conducts research in the public interest, publishing and disseminating its findings broadly.

 CSHP’s Principles for Selecting Projects & Working